callum-savage/callumsavage/content/post/2022-01-14-the-terminology-of-ecological-forecasting/index.md

 ## Novel perspectives

+Beven and Young (2013) make the observation that, in addition

+## Definitions

 ## Conclusion

 At this point, we may well be better off ignoring any distinction between predictions and forecasts.
 What value we may obtain through precise language is perhaps lost through mismatched understandings.

+If the terms prediction and forecast must be used - and often they must - it seems that it is good practice to clearly define them within the text.

 ## References